Exploring Logistic Functions as Robust Alternatives to Hill Functions in Genetic Network Modeling: Biological Realism of Logistic Functions

-\item \textbf{Toxicity avoidance}: Long-term expression phases in biotechnology applications, such as continuous bioreactor operation, therapeutic protein manufacturing, or biosensor deployment can become toxic if expression levels exceed cellular capacity for protein folding, membrane integration, or metabolite processing.
-The unscaled logistic naturally incorporates a "safety valve" that prevents overestimation of sustainable expression levels, guiding circuit design toward robust, non-toxic operating regimes that maintain cell viability over extended culture periods.
+\item \textbf{Toxicity avoidance}: Long-term expression in continuous bioreactors, therapeutic protein manufacturing, or biosensor deployment can become toxic if expression exceeds cellular capacity for protein folding, membrane integration, or metabolite processing.
+The unscaled logistic naturally incorporates a ``safety valve'' that prevents overestimation of sustainable expression levels.

-\item \textbf{Resource competition in multi-gene circuits}: In complex synthetic circuits involving multiple genes (e.g., metabolic pathways with 5--10 enzymatic steps or multi-component biosensors), incomplete repression leads to sub-maximal outputs due to competition for transcriptional and translational machinery.
-Engineered \textit{E. coli} systems demonstrate that incomplete repression results in expression levels reaching only 70--90\% of theoretical maximum under realistic conditions \cite{makrides1996strategies}, consistent with the unscaled logistic's natural expression ceiling.
-This phenomenon becomes particularly pronounced when multiple genes compete for limited RNA polymerase or when ribosome binding sites exhibit suboptimal spacing or accessibility. \end{itemize}
+\item \textbf{Resource competition in multi-gene circuits}: In complex synthetic circuits (e.g., metabolic pathways with 5--10 enzymatic steps), incomplete repression leads to sub-maximal outputs due to competition for transcriptional and translational machinery.
+Engineered \textit{E.~coli} systems show that incomplete repression results in expression levels reaching only 70--90\% of theoretical maximum under realistic conditions~\cite{makrides1996strategies}, consistent with the unscaled logistic's natural expression ceiling. \end{itemize}

-The Hill function's fixed maximum ($h^-(0) = 1$) presumes ideal conditions: unlimited resources, perfect promoter efficiency, and deterministic expression potentially overestimating stability and output in noisy, resource-constrained cells.
-By contrast, the logistic's adjustable cap provides a more controllable and biologically realistic representation for sustained expression, better capturing the biological reality of imperfect repression, resource competition, and stochastic fluctuations that characterize real cellular environments.